Enrichment allows students to broaden their understandings and develop skills which they can then apply across all areas of their learning.

 In addition to the Cross-Curricular Enrichment subject, students are also offered the opportunity to engage with Mathematics Enrichment.
 This enables students to engage with sophisticated problem-solving activities within the Mathematics domain, heightening engagement and capacity in numeracy.

-CSIRO Scientist in Schools Program
+CSIRO – STEM Professionals in School Program